 Every plant loves the sun.
-It’s what nourishes them, helps them grow and bloom and blossom into what they are meant to be.
-But too much of sunlight is hazardous.
+It’s what nourishes them, helps them grow and blossom into what they are meant to be.
+But too much of sunlight without roper care be disastrous for them.

 That’s because, just like people, plants can experience sunburn too.
 And, also just like it is for people, this is a pretty unpleasant experience for plants as well.